adamjamesreid/mfed/README.md

 `cp /mnt/bioinfo_sharing/sharing/brand/mfed/*gz .`

-2. Set up a design file describing the data as described [here](https://nf-co.re/chipseq/1.2.2/usage), for testing use 'mapping_design_test.csv' from this repository.
+2. Set up a design file describing the data as described [here](https://nf-co.re/chipseq/1.2.2/usage).
+For testing use 'mapping_design_test.csv' from this repository.
 Make sure you use the full paths to the fastq files, or that they are in the current directory.

 3. Run nf-core/chipseq (--macs_gsize is set to 0 so that it doesn't run MACS2 and fall over because it can't calculate t for single-end damid reads)